 Red Stag Fulfillment wants to make it easy for eCommerce decision-makers.
 Together, we work to ensure your fulfillment is the right fit, helping you grow by getting orders out on time and accurately.
 That way, you can prioritize delighting your customers, building your brand, and seeking new opportunities.
 Here’s what that can look like today with five ways to simplify your eCommerce operations.

 In logistics, simplicity requires significant understanding and expertise.
 The best path to improving and simplifying elements of your supply chain is to have knowledgeable partners.
 Find those that have been through similar challenges and take proactive steps to help you avoid pitfalls.

-“Our expertise is being one of the only 3PL partners in the U.S. that focuses on big, bulky products,” says Spencer Moore, VP of Business Development for Red Stag.
+“While we work with products of all sizes, one area of our expertise is being one of the only 3PL partners in the U.S. that handles large volumes of big, bulky products,” says Spencer Moore, VP of Business Development for Red Stag.
 “You’ll find other 3PLs that may take some of this volume if it helps them win smaller-item fulfillment business.
 But if big and bulky is your core, they’ll often turn you down.
 That’s where we specialize, and it’s exactly what our partners need.”

 Tell us about your products, and we’ll show you a proven process to handle them.

 Reducing costs and headaches is a core part of efforts simplify your eCommerce business.
 3PL partners can help achieve both by reducing your dependency on physical locations, especially in today’s marketing of extraordinarily high leases.
 One report notes that getting a five-year lease today will cost you 25% more than leases that expired in 2021.